Photo NYPL Collection

 Fortune, however, would not smile on the Hotel Gerard for long.

-In 1916 and fire in the kitchen ousted 350 guests in their Edwardian night clothes into the street and caused $10,000 in damages.
+In 1916 a fire in the kitchen ousted 350 guests in their Edwardian night clothes into the street and caused $10,000 in damages.
 Some trapped guests clambered over the roof of the adjoining theatre and down through the skylight.
 The New York Times reported that “For half an hour after the fire the orchestra looked like a refugee camp.”
 The women, the paper said “were almost helpless through fear.”

 Although the hotel remained a favorite among the theatre set – actors Albert Phillips, Arthur Burckly, character actress Josephine Williams (who lived here 25 years) and playwright Augustin Machugh all long-time residents – the hotel was attracting a seedier clientele.